OpenTermsArchive/contrib-versions/Soundcloud/Privacy Policy.md

 SoundCloud® has an open API, which allows third party developers to build some really cool apps as an extension of the Platform.
 If you would prefer that your sounds are not made available to third party app developers, you can disable API access within the sound page for each of the sounds that you upload.
 Click on the pencil icon in the waveform player, and uncheck the “Apps enabled” box at the bottom of the page.
 Please note that your public profile information will still be accessible, but this does not include anything that is not publicly available on the Website.

+Customizing the Platform and personalized ads

+We may also use third party services using cookies or similar technologies showing you personalized ads on our behalf.
+Please see our Cookies Policy for how to opt-out of those.

+Please be aware that even if you opt out of interest-based ads, you may still see ads, which likely are not as appealing to you.

 Cookies

 Information on how to block or disable cookies is included in our Cookies Policy.
 Further information is available at http://aboutcookies.org.